Dinesh Kumar Prabhakar: Career

 He has also had the honor of composing an orchestral composition, “Tribhava”, played at the inauguration of National Channel for All India Radio (A.I.R.) in India.

 He was invited by the (then) USSR Embassy, Department of Culture, to compose and conduct orchestral compositions for a music concert held to mark the visit of the Indian Prime Minister, Late Shri Rajiv Gandhi to the USSR.

 The song, “WE ARE NATIONS OF COMMONWEALTH” composed by Mr. Prabhakar and sung by Shri A. Hariharan was adjudged second in the Asian Region by the Commonwealth Foundation of U.K. in 1993.

 In his 40+ Years of experience as a musician, Mr. Prabhakar rendered his services for 20 years to All India Radio in New Delhi.
 He composed songs, Orchestral compositions, Musical features and received Akashvani Annual Awards for five consecutive years as the Best Music Director for composing musical features.

 During his tenure as “Director of Music” in the Films Division, Bombay (now Mumbai), for almost 20 years, he directed and composed music for more than 300 Documentaries, News Magazines, Featurettes and Animation films.
 Several of his films received National and International Awards.

 He composed the music for the film “The Assassination of Rajiv Gandhi” that won The National Award.
 He represented the Films Division to receive the award.

 He has composed songs with great playback singers such as Vani Jayaram, Yasudas, Asha Bhonsle, Anuradha Paudwal, Alka Yagnik, Udit Narayan, Kavita Krishnamurthy, Bhupinder Singh, Sadhna Sargam, Sudesh Bhosle, Sonu Nigam, Anup Jalota and A. Hariharan to name a few, for several documentaries for the Films Division of India.
 He also composed music for T-Series, Sadhu Vaswani Noori Pukar.

 Currently Doing

-Mr. Dinesh Kumar Prabhakar is currently rendering his services in NY, promoting Indian music and culture while guiding young and ambitious students along a path of spiritual fulfillment.
+Mr. Dinesh Kumar Prabhakar is currently providing services in NY, promoting Indian music and culture to the youth.